Bernie Guindon: Second term as national president

-Guindon came into conflict with one of his subordinates, Garnet McEwen, the president of the Choice's St. Catharines chapter, who favored "Yankeeization", wanting closer ties with the Outlaws.
+Guindon came into conflict with one of his subordinates, Garnet McEwen, the president of the Choice's St. Catharine's chapter, who favored "Yankeeization", wanting closer ties with the Outlaws.
 McEwen seemed to have an inferiority complex towards Americans as he was convinced that he would only become a truly important man when he joined a well known American club such as the Outlaws.
 Guindon remained very popular with his followers and overshadowed McEwen.
 One Satan's Choice member, Gennaro Raso recalled in an interview: "I met Bernie in the early 1970s.
 I always looked up to him.
 I thought he was a cool guy, a very smart man.
 Bernie's Bernie.
 Bernie doesn't take shit from anybody...He didn't have to carry a gun.
 It was different back then".
 Despite Guindon's dislike of biker wars, the Montreal chapter of Satan's Choice became involved in a conflict with the Popeyes, the most violent of Quebec's many outlaw biker clubs.
 The Popeyes placed a contract on Guindon's life.
 At the same time, McEwen, who was also a police informer, was scheming to have Guindon imprisoned in order to allow him to serve as Satan's Choice interim national president again.

 In August 1975, Guindon visited a hunting lodge at Oba Lake in northern Ontario owned by Templain.
 The lodge was so remote as to be only accessible by plane.
 Also staying at the lodge were a group of undercover detectives from the Ontario Provincial Police posing as American tourists looking for a "good time" in Canada.
 McEwen informed the OPP of the PCP factory and when it was that Guindon would be visiting Oba Lake so they could arrest him.
 Guindon rarely visited Templain's Oba lake lodge, and it was no accident that a group of undercover policemen were present at the Oba lake lodge during one of Guindon's infrequent visits.

 On 6 August 1975, the undercover officers raided a snack-bar located on an island in the lake and found Guindon and Templain with some PCP tablets worth $6 million Canadian dollars together with PCP-manufacturing equipment.
 Found on the island on Oba Lake were nine pounds of PCP ready to sell and 236 pounds of PCP waiting to be completed.
 The drug network for selling the PCP ranged as far as Florida and the police estimated Guindon was making at least $60 million per month in sales.
 McEwen, who had long wanted to push Guindon out of the way to pursue "Yankeeization", had informed the police about the drug operation at Oba Lake and when Guindon would be visiting so that the police could arrest him.